 Free resources.
-Many educational websites (including Teachit) are offering free access to learning resources during the Coronavirus (Covid-19) pandemic.
+Many educational websites (including Teachit) have free access to learning resources.
 Ask your child which subject/s they think they need to work on most and search online together to find worksheets and resources to suit.

 Train like a champion.
 Keeping physically active is particularly important for children.
 Research the training regime of a famous sportsperson or idol and get your child to create their own daily or weekly training programme, using videos and apps to help.
 Keep a record to track their progress and use rewards to motivate them, or set them the challenge of creating a family workout with DIY circuits and time trial challenges.
 Younger children might enjoy Go Noodle or Cosmic kids yoga for their daily workouts.

 Learn a lingo.
 While foreign travel may not be possible, virtual language lessons are.
 You can find a rich selection of videos and free apps to help your child learn some of the basics of any language in the world.
 Set them a challenge – how many languages can they count to ten in by the end of the week?
 How do you say hello in Japanese?

 Good neighbours.
 Think of ways your family could help neighbours or older people in your community.
 Could your children write letters to residents of local care homes, create little gift boxes, bake some biscuits or simply pick a bunch of flowers from your garden to brighten someone’s spirits?